-Restricted to Mexican American studies majors.
-Supervised research, readings, and writing of a substantial paper on a Mexican American studies topic.
-The equivalent of three lecture hours a week for two semesters.
-Prerequisite: For 679HA, Mexican American Studies 361, 362, or 372 with a grade of A; admission to the Mexican American Studies Honors Program no later than two semesters before expected graduation; a University grade point average of at least 3.00; and a grade point average in Mexican American studies of at least 3.50; for 679HB, Mexican American Studies 679HA.
+Restricted to Mexican American and Latina/o Studies majors.
+Supervised research, readings, and writing of a substantial paper on a Mexican American and Latina/o Studies topic.
+The equivalent of six lecture hours a week for two semesters.
+Prerequisite: For 679HA, a grade of A in an upper-division Mexican American Studies course; admission to the Mexican American and Latina/o Studies Honors Program no later than two semesters before expected graduation; a University grade point average of at least 3.00; and a grade point average in Mexican American and Latina/o Studies of at least 3.50; for 679HB, Mexican American Studies 679HA.